 There is a clear lack of spatial orchestration of projects and activities within urbanising areas, whether they are conducted within or between sectors.
 Cities are also growing beyond their administrative limits and involve multiple layers and dovetailing sets of issues.
 While urban and/or regional planning has typically coordinated activities and enabled cities to plan for the future, the speed of urban growth and the multiplication of actors, in particular in developing world cities means that new tools and efforts must be deployed for city administrations and others hoping to build efficient and impactful urban projects.
-Currently we are working on the following approaches for clients from all sectors:

 We offer spatial-focused consolidation of programs, policies and projects; including spatial CSR strategies for businesses;